LLNL/ddd/README.md

 ~~~~
 Warning: Rank mismatch between actual argument at (1) and actual argument at (2)
 ~~~~
-This warning is issued by the `slatec` library that is included with the DELAUNAYSPARSE source code and is not easily supprssed.
+This warning is issued by the `slatec` library that is included with the DELAUNAYSPARSE source code and is not easily suppressed.
 However, this warning is only due to a change in Fortran conventions since the original publication of TOMS 1012 and does not cause any issues in regards to the results.

 Authors
 ----------------